marcelotto/magma/docs.magma/artefacts/generated/modules/Magma/Document/Prompt for ModuleDoc of Magma.Document.md

     %{document | content: nil, created_at: nil}
   end

-  # an AST transformation would be better, but does an implicit normalization
+  @doc !"""
+       Returns the content of the document with any content before the initial header (which is usually used for document controls) stripped off.
+       """
   def content_without_prologue(document) do
     content = document.content

+    # an AST transformation would be better, but does an implicit normalization
     case String.split(content, ~r{^\#.*\n}m, parts: 2) do
       [_, stripped_content] -> String.trim(stripped_content)
       _ -> raise "invalid document #{document.path}: no title header found"